 As souls go, these are exceptional qualities, but not uncommon.
 Installed in a lesser vessel, souls such as these become psychopaths, embittered divorcees, or worse.
 But placed in a healthy body with an extraordinary mind, coupled with a charismatic persona and then given a push by an unpredictable universe, this type of soul has been known to stamp great slices of history with their name.

 As it was, this archer may have smiled for a moment as he watched the dreaded Alexander fall from his wound.
 What he didn’t see coming was the power of the soul within Alexander, a soul that had bound his legions both in duty and love.
-That archer awoke the monster of vengeance within the army, and not a single soul was left alive.
+That archer awoke the monster of vengeance within the army, and not a single defender or citizen survived.
 There was no life to continue under any master, and that city was lost, known to us only as Alexander’s farthest reach East.

 And what does the soul of Alexander, one of our greatest military leaders have in common with WB?
 They are the same.
 Nothing could stop Alexander or his army, errant arrows included.
 WB has not stopped his quest for growth.
 Which sounds more impressive?
 Owning a large portion of a holding company whose portfolio includes companies with a combined annual revenue of 160 billion dollars?
 Or conquering the world from the Mediterranean to India?
 There is no city named after today’s tycoon, WB.
 Alexander founded at least 30, many of which still survive, and at least one still bears his name.